DrIbrahimAli/CTSICUcourse/documents/FAQs.md

 ### What does the course consist of?
 What is the work load?
 The weekly workload is:
-- a 24-hr shift on the ICU
+- a 24-hr shift on the ICU.
+If you failed to attend at least 85% of them, your course will be canceled.

-- weekly studying on google classroom
+- weekly studying on google classroom.
 - the workload is expected to be 3-hour daily study
-If you failed to attend at least 85% of them, your course will be canceled.

 ### How will I be evaluted?
 You will be evaluated through monthly quizs and a final exam.
 You have to score at least 70% in these to pass.